rorcde/rodrigo_rivera_com/pages/pages-root-folder/index.md

   title: "Research"
   url: 'http://www.skoltech.ru'
   image: banner_mlss.jpg
   text: 'His research intersects the areas of Machine Learning and Topological Data Analysis for time series and graph data.
-He seeks to advance the theory to provide applications in the areas of demand prediction, and user modeling with an emphasis on robust machine-learning software that can be deployed in the enterprise.'
+He seeks to advance the theory to provide applications in the areas of demand prediction, and user modeling with an emphasis on robust machine-learning software that can be deployed to address societal problems.'

 widget3:
   title: "Outreach"